attilammagyar/teams-wysimd/README.md

- * **ON/OFF switch**: (bottom right corner) while WYSIMD can be useful in a chat window or for team posts (where the Enter key sends the message), it can mess up the editor's behaviour in the Wiki tab and in the calendar, and I couldn't figure out yet how to detect those cases.
+ * **ON/OFF switch**: (bottom right corner) while WYSIMD can be useful in a chat window or for team posts (where the Enter key sends the message), it can mess up the editor's behaviour in the Wiki tab and in the Calendar, and I couldn't figure out yet how to detect those cases.
 But even if I did, one might still want to temporarily turn off this thing for one reason or another.
 And if the switch gets in the way, just keep the mouse over it, and